-Current disputes over faculty IP have their roots in several trends and events.
-Declining state funding for higher education has led public universities to seek new revenue streams, including seeking royalties from the licensing of faculty inventions.
-Unfortunately, for many universities the licensing effort does not break even on its expenses, and where there is licensing income, it is not used to offset costs in education but rather is used to supplement research budgets, which may actually create even more demands on administrative resources.
-More recently the impulse to seek profits from faculty work has been extended to instructional materials.
-The long term effects of landmark congressional legislation designed to stimulate campus-based R&D have also come to a head over the last two years, dramatically increasing administration efforts to control faculty IP.
-The key legislation begins with a bill sponsored by Senators Birch Bayh and Robert Dole, known as the Bayh-Dole Act (1980).
-Legislation continued with an R&D tax credit (1981, enhanced in 1986); and relaxed antitrust rules for R&D joint ventures (1984).
-But above all it is Bayh-Dole and its aftereffects that have borne fruit in current controversy.
+Current disputes over faculty intellectual property have their roots in several trends and events.
+Declining state funding for higher education has led public universities to seek new revenue streams, including royalties from the licensing of faculty inventions.
+Unfortunately, many universities do not break even, and where there is licensing income, it is used not to offset costs in education but rather to supplement research budgets, which may actually create even more demands on administrative resources.
+More recently, the impulse to seek profits from faculty work has been extended to instructional materials.
+The long-term effects of landmark congressional legislation designed to stimulate campus-based research and development have also come to a head over the last two years, dramatically increasing administrative efforts to control faculty intellectual property.
+Legislation in this area began with a 1980 bill sponsored by Senators Birch Bayh and Robert Dole, known as the Bayh-Dole Act.
+Although it continued with a 1981 tax credit for research and development (enhanced in 1986) and relaxed antitrust rules for joint research and development ventures passed in 1984, Bayh-Dole remains the key piece of legislation in current controversies.